Take Some Action

 With minimal effort, you can improve your situation a LOT with the following:

 • Act early.
-If cell phones go down, get home right away.
+If cell phones go down, get to your safe place right away.
 Don’t assume service will return quickly.

 • A pre-agreed-upon plan of where to go and how to get there without cell phones.